bottlesdevs/documentation/README.md

 Windows prefixes are environments where it is possible to run Windows software using runners.
 Runners are compatibility layers capable of running Windows applications on a Linux system.

-In Bottles we call these environments as bottles.
+In Bottles we call these environments bottles.

 ## Where to start?

-Is simple.
+It's simple.
 Start by [installing](getting-started/installation.md) Bottles on your Linux distribution.

 ## First run